 Also, you should know, While you won’t feel the pain that comes with a contraction, you will feel the pressure of your baby coming through your birth canal.
 Some moms are surprised that birth can still be painful and hard work, even with an epidural.

 For strategies on how to have a positive birth with or without an epidural, check out my birth class here.
+We are one of the few courses that has both a natural birth path and an epidural birth path.
+Giving freedom to moms to want one or the other and tools for the many ways her birth can unfold.

 What Does A Contraction Feel Like For Baby?